 The Canadian War Museum, your museum of military history, offers a wide range of learning opportunities that will fascinate students of all levels.
 Through historical artifacts, personal stories, artwork, photographs and interactive presentations, the Museum’s school programs help students discover Canada’s rich military history.

-The Canadian War Museum Web site features a School Programs page — a gateway to a wealth of information, resources and activities such as:
+The Canadian War Museum Web site is a gateway to a wealth of information, resources and activities such as:

 A website rich in over 800 unique artifacts, photographs, art, posters, ships models, plans and audio-visuals telling the compelling story of Canada’s navy from its creation in 1910 to today.